-The Evening Sky in September 2016
+The Evening Sky in October 2016

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-The Evening Sky in September 2016
+The Evening Sky in October 2016

 *A light year (l.y.) is the distance that light travels in one year: nearly 10 million million km or 1013 km.
 Sunlight takes eight minutes to get here; moonlight about one second.
 Sunlight reaches Neptune, the outermost major planet, in four hours.
-It takes sunlight four years to reach the nearest star, Alpha Centauri.
+It takes four years to reach the nearest star, Alpha Centauri.